 Italian cherry granita with mint is a refreshing summer dessert that you can make ahead of time and enjoy outdoors or at your next gathering.
-This granita recipe uses cherries but you could easily substitute strawberries, lemon or any other fruit you like.
+This granita recipe uses cherries but you could easily substitute strawberries, lemon, or any other fruit you like.

 If you are not familiar with Italian granitas, they are basically a light Italian that is made by scraping frozen sweetened fruit puree.
 By scraping the fruit puree, it is creating smaller and smaller ice crystals to form and the final result is a light and fluffy iced dessert.

-If I am making this granita recipe, I will do it when I am home all day and usually I make it for when friends are coming over the next day or if we want granitas the next day.
+If I am making this granita recipe, I will do it when I am home all day and usually, I make it for when friends are coming over the next day or if we want granitas the next day.

 So, it really is simple but will require a little attention on the day you are making it.
 The ingredients for this Italian Cherry granita are simple.

-Cherry and Mint Granita Recipe Ingredients:
+Cherry Granita Recipe Ingredients